Tiger Bread

 1 sachet easy blend yeast

-2tbs sesame oil
+2tbs toasted sesame oil

 2tbs sugar